-- (i) Pass a background check performed by the Bureau. - (ii) Participate in Bureau training to become familiar with police training and policies. - (iii) Sign a confidentiality agreement. - (iv) Participate in ride alongs to maintain sufficient knowledge of police patrol procedures. - (b) (c) The Auditor and the Chief shall have the authority to recommend to City Council the removal of eitizen members from the pool.
-The Chief or the City Auditor may recommend that City Council remove a citizen member from the pool for the following reasons: - (i) The Bureau and IPR shall develop a Bureau Directive setting the criteria for removal to be approved by City Council.
-Failure to attend training - (ii) Failure to read case files - (iii) Objective demonstration of disrespectful or unprofessional conduct - (iv) Repeated and excessive unavailability for service when requested. - (v) Breach of confidentiality - (vi) Objective demonstration of bias for or against the police - (vii) Objective demonstration of conflict of interest - (2) One peer member of the same rank/classification as the involved officer; peer member will be selected from a pool of Bureau representatives pre-approved by the Chief.
+- (ii) Participate in Bureau training to become familiar with police training and policies. - (iii) Sign a confidentiality agreement. - (iv) Participate in ride alongs to maintain sufficient knowledge of police patrol procedures. - (c) The Chief or the City Auditor may recommend that City Council remove a citizen member from the pool for the following reasons: - (i) Failure to attend training - (ii) Failure to read case files - (iii) Objective demonstration of disrespectful or unprofessional conduct - (iv) Repeated and excessive unavailability for service when requested. - (v) Breach of confidentiality - (vi) Objective demonstration of bias for or against the police - (vii) Objective demonstration of conflict of interest - (2) One peer member of the same rank/classification as the involved officer; peer member will be selected from a pool of Bureau representatives pre-approved by the Chief. - (3) The Assistant Branch Chief who is the supervisor of the involved officer. - (4) The Director of IPR (or designee). - (5) A Commander or Captain who is the supervisor of the involved officer (RU Manager).